chrisbrent/WriteMyApp/CONTRIBUTING.md

 This projects is activly seeking contributors.
 All PR's welcome.
 Pure javaacript is prefered over other languages.
+We accept contributions from all sources and no contribution is too small.